jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 _This post has been updated to use the Reason 4 syntax, and to account for API changes in Reason React.
+It is up-to-date as of April 2019.
 A Traditional Chinese translation of an older version of this article is available [here](http://987.tw/a-first-reason-react-app-for-javascript-developers/)._

 [Reason](https://reasonml.github.io/) is a statically-typed functional programming language from Facebook which can be compiled to Javascript.
 [Reason React](https://reasonml.github.io/reason-react/) is a wrapper for [React](https://reactjs.org/) which makes it easy to use from Reason.